fortanix/sq-dsm/README.md

 Notes:

-  - You need at least rustc version 1.34.
-The version in Debian 9 (Stretch) is too old.
-The version from Debian 10 (Buster) works fine.
+  - You need at least rustc version 1.46.
+The version in Debian 10 (Buster) is too old.
+The version from Debian 11 (Bullseye) works fine.
-  - The version of Nettle in Debian 9 (Stretch), is too old.
-Instead, you need at least version 3.4.1, which is available from Debian 10 (Buster).
+  - You need at least Nettle 3.4.1.
+Both the versions in Debian 10 (Buster) and Debian 11 (Bullseye) are fine.

 ### Arch Linux